cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-payment-winning.md

 func (k *Keeper) MustRefundWager(ctx sdk.Context, storedGame *types.StoredGame)
 ```

-The `Must` prefix in the function means that the transaction either takes place or a `panic` is issued.
-If a player cannot pay the wager, it is a user-side error and the user must be informed of a failed transaction.
+The `Must` prefix in the function expresses the fact that the transaction either takes place or a `panic` is issued.
+Indeed, if a player cannot pay the wager, it is a user-side error and the user must be informed of a failed transaction.
 If the module cannot pay, it means the escrow account has failed.
 This latter error is much more serious: an invariant may have been violated and the whole application must be terminated.

 Now set up collecting a wager, paying winnings, and refunding a wager: